jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     }
     ```

 1. Now to update the presentation HTML file to show these values.
+In the HTML, we are using AngularJS style binding notation, `{{}}`, to link fields in the HTML that should be updated based on properties added to the scope.

     ```html
     <div>